Students may earn high school credit in a variety of ways beyond traditional classroom instruction. This page outlines options to:

 - Failing scores are not recorded on the transcript.

-- Passing grades may be yearlong averaged with grades earned in the classroom, traditional setting, or credit recovery programs.
+- Passing grades may be averaged with classroom grades.

-- Students may not rescind a CBE request once the test is completed.
+- Students may not rescind a CBE request once completed.

 Students who have received formal instruction in a course may take a CBE to earn or validate credit.

-- Score 70% or above on a District-approved CBE that covers essential knowledge and skills for the course.
+- Score 70% or higher on a District-approved CBE.

 Additional Guidelines: